What to expect when you’re expecting… a Breast Augmentation!

 Yes you may gain a few kgs – just in bloating

-Don’t stress, don’t freak out.. you didn’t get fat overnight!
+Don’t stress, don’t freak out as you didn’t get fat overnight!
 Feeling a little heavier and looking a little thicker is completely normal.
 You may have fluid retention and appear bloated due to your medication, the different food in Thailand and the hot, tropical weather – you may also become constipated.
-To help avoid this try to eat as clean as you can in the first few weeks prior to surgery and first few days post surgery, lots of fiber and fruit and coffee will help to keep you regular as well as trying to do some light walking when you can.
-If you feel backed up, you can take a light laxative which are easily available from local pharmacies with approval from your surgeon.
+To help avoid this try to eat as clean as you can in the first few weeks prior to surgery and first few days post-surgery, fibre, fruit and coffee may assist in keeping you regular, also try to do some light walking when you can.
+If you feel backed up, you can take a light laxative which is easily available from local pharmacies with approval from your surgeon.
 Also, when you jump on those scales remember to take into account the weight of your new implants!

-It can take up to several months to a year in some cases for all of the swelling, bruising and scarring to heal, for your boobs to “drop and fluff” into your breast pocket and for the final results to be revealed.
+It can take several months and in some cases up to a year for all of the swelling, bruising and scarring to heal and for your boobs to “drop and fluff” into your breast pocket and for the final results to be revealed.
 Cosmetic surgery is a process that takes time and patience, try not to get down or panic if your recovery isn’t as fast as others.
 Patients can easily become irritated and impatient with their recovery, especially when comparing their results and recovery to others.
 Everyone heals and recovers at different rates, nothing can be done to speed your recovery except time, rest, healthy diet and lifestyle.